What are Opiates?

-- Someone who abuses drugs continues to take them in order to avoid withdrawal but has no problem staying off them once they are completely detoxed from the drug
+- Someone who abuses drugs continues to take them in order to avoid withdrawal but has no problem staying off them once they are completely detoxed from the drug.

-- Someone with an addiction suffers from an obsessive craving and a compulsive need to use, despite any internal or external consequences.
+- Someone with addiction suffers from an obsessive craving and a compulsive need to use, despite any internal or external consequences.

-- These receptors trigger the same biochemical response of pleasure that occurs during eating or sex.
+- These receptors trigger the same biochemical response of pleasure that occurs during eating or sex

-- When these drugs are used frequently either for pain relief or pleasure, the brain creates a record of the good feelings, creating the dependence.
+- When these drugs are used frequently either for pain relief or pleasure, the brain creates a record of the good feelings, creating the dependence

-- Over time, the brain begins to function more or less normally WITH the drugs, and abnormally without them.
+- Over time, the brain begins to function more or less normally WITH the drugs, and abnormally without them

-Now it has actually been proven that people will only suffer from withdrawal if they ALREADY have a developed tolerance to the drugs.
+Now it has actually been proven that people will only suffer from withdrawal if they ALREADY have developed tolerance to the drugs.

 Mainly, the area of the brain that is activated during opioid use, changes the chemical processing of how it works.
-So when opioids attach to the MU receptors in the area of the brain that controls wakefulness, blood pressure, heart rate, and breathing, the lack of opioids almost put the brain into a shock.
+So when opioids attach to the MU receptors in the area of the brain that controls wakefulness, blood pressure, heart rate, and breathing, the lack of opioids almost puts the brain into a shock.